johngschulz/SuiteQAAutomation/robot/tests/README.md

 ## Test Environment

-  For creating and debugging tests on you local machine, use the [Win10](https://boundlessgeo.egnyte.com/SimpleUI/home.do#Files/0/Shared/Software/Virtual%20Machines/Win%2010%20VMs) VM and use pip to install RobotFramework.
+  For creating and debugging tests on you local machine, use the [Win10](https://boundlessgeo.egnyte.com/SimpleUI/home.do#Files/0/Shared/Software/Virtual%20Machines/Win%2010%20VMs) VM and use `pip install -r requirements.txt` to install all the required libraries. **Note:** You may need to do `pip install robotframework` if there are issues with some of the libraries.

   To run the tests locally edit the `environment.robot` file so that it uses `environment_local.robot`.
   For AWS this should be set to `environment_ansible.robot`.